What Is Strategy?

 What Are The Biggest Challenges With Accelerating Implementation?

-Without a doubt, the biggest challenge any BSC effort will face is achieving organizational alignment.
+Without doubt, the biggest challenge any BSC effort will face is achieving organizational alignment.
 For very large, multi-national organizations, who may have 100s to 1000s of business entities, in entirely unrelated lines of business, it will simply take a lot of coordination effort to achieve this alignment.
+To help achieve this organizational alignment, you can start by using our BSC Initiative Alignment Template.

 Along with the challenge of organizational alignment, will be the challenge of getting agreement on the quantified vision.
 What is a quantified vision?
 At its core, it is usually something along the lines of we want to increase annual revenue from X to Y, or 1 billion to 1.3 billion.
 It is the 300,000,000 increase in revenue that is the part of the vision that has to be broken out in detail and which each business unit has to 'buy in to'.